 Maine, Massachusetts, Rhode Island, Connecticut

-2019 IS THE 4TH IN A 5-YEAR SERIES OF WALKS LEADING UP TO 2020, THE 400TH ANNIVERSARY OF THE MAYFLOWER LANDING
+2019 WAS THE 4TH IN A 5-YEAR SERIES OF WALKS LEADING UP TO 2020, THE 400TH ANNIVERSARY OF THE MAYFLOWER LANDING

-This year we will walk in prayer a portion of regions which underwent “The Great Dying” in 1616 – 1619, prior to the landing of the Mayflower.
+In 2019 we walked in prayer through some of regions which underwent “The Great Dying” in 1616 – 1619, prior to the landing of the Mayflower.
 Indian villages from Maine to Massachusetts, including Patuxet (later named Plymouth) lost 90 -100% of their population to a terrible disease bringing a catastrophic, rapid and agonizing death.
 Rituals for the deceased could not be performed.
 The pathogen causing this plague was from Europe, although the exact point of contact has not been traced yet.

-We will also visit and offer prayers at sites of early massacres, such as the Pequot Massacre in Mystic, CT and the Great Swamp Massacre in RI.
+We visited and offered prayers at sites of early massacres, such as the Pequot Massacre in Mystic, CT and the Great Swamp Massacre in RI.